insanetron75/ContinuumTest/README.md

 Install symfony from here:
 `https://symfony.com/doc/current/setup.html`

+Install Composer
+`sudo apt-get install composer`
+`compser update`

-Pull Code into a new symfony project
+Pull Code into a new symfony project/download files and copy them to a directory on your server

 Usage
 ======